 5. Bell Peppers

-Rich in dietary fibres as well as vitamins, bell peppers eaten raw can be very beneficial to pregnant women.
+Rich in dietary fibres as well as vitamins, bell peppers can be very beneficial to pregnant women when eaten raw.

-Asparagus is very rich in folates and is very essential for the brain development of the foetus.
-When consumed in raw form, the body gets a good quantity of folates from asparagus.
+Asparagus is very rich in folate, and is essential for brain development of the foetus.
+When consumed in raw form, the body gets a good quantity of folate from asparagus.

 Raw Vegetables to Avoid Eating When Pregnant